House of Loredan: Origin and etymology

 Some historians traced the origin of the family back to the Mainardi family, in turn descended from Gaius Mucius Scaevola.
-They then acquired the surname of Laureati because of their ancestors’ historical glory.
+They then acquired the surname of Laureati because of their ancestors' historical glory.
 Also, according to legend, they founded the city of Loreo in 816 AD, and moved to the Venetian Lagoon in 1015 AD.
 The first written references of the family, however, date from the 11th century.

-According to what the 16th century Italian philosopher Jacopo Zabarella wrote in his Trasea Peto, the Loredans were already lords of Bertinoro in Emilia-Romagna, and were of illustrious ancient lineage derived from Rome, where they earned great fame for the many victories they achieved in battles.
+According to what the 16th-century Italian philosopher Jacopo Zabarella wrote in his work Trasea Peto, the Loredans were already lords of Bertinoro in Emilia-Romagna, and were of illustrious ancient lineage derived from Rome, where they earned great fame for the many victories they achieved in battles.
 They were thus called Laurae by the Romans, then Laureati for their excellence and later Lauretani for corruption, because of which they were driven out of Bertinoro.
 They then went to Ferrara, and finally to Venice, where they built the Castle of Loredo.
 Because of their nobility, as well as for the wealth they possessed, they were ascribed by the Republic to its Great Council in 1080, with the person of Marco Loredan.
 Zabarella also notes the family owned the lordship of Antipario (today Antiparos, Greece) in the Aegean Sea, and more recently the county of Ormelle in the Province of Treviso.

 The name of the family may also have originated from the word for the flower laurel, a symbol of triumph and nobility.
-The coat of arms of the Loredan family features six laurel flowers.
+The coat of arms of the Loredan family features six laurel (or rose) flowers.

 The name may also mean "coming from Loreo", as to describe a person who is from the homonymous town.
 Citizens of Loreo are today called "Loredani".

 In addition to the Venetian branch, there was also a Sicilian branch (Loredans of Sicily).

 Cadet branches

 Throughout history, the family was organised and divided into many branches, most of which were traditionally named after Venetian toponyms, usually parishes, as was common with Venetian nobility.
-Some of the branches are: Santo Stefano (extinct in 1767), San Pantaleone della Frescada, San Cancian, San Vio, Santa Maria (Formosa and Nova), San Luca, San Marcilian, Sant’Aponal etc. Pietro Loredan, a member of the San Cancian branch, is also the progenitor of the branches of Santa Maria Formosa and Nova by his sons Giacomo and Polo.
+Some of the branches are: Santo Stefano (extinct in 1767), San Pantaleone della Frescada, San Cancian, San Vio, Santa Maria (Formosa and Nova), San Luca, San Marcilian, Sant'Aponal etc. Pietro Loredan, a member of the San Cancian branch, is also the progenitor of the branches of Santa Maria Formosa and Nova by his sons Giacomo and Polo.